EvanSkiStudios/Raccoon-Mischief/README.md

 ## Vanilla Changes
 Things That change vanilla features
 * You can now put any item on your head
+* Snowballs thrown by non-player entities do 1 hearts of damage
+* Using a bucket on a Snow Golem filsl the bucket with powered snow

 ## Recipes
-* Throwable Brick, A brick you can throw and break glass with
+* Throwable Brick, A brick you can throw and break glass with, they do 1.5 hearts of damage
 * Cake recipe is now changed to require a sweet berry

 ## Effects